ionianCTF/GBL-NITE-Team4/README.md

+# Digital Game-Based Learning for Cybersecurity: A Custom Realistic Scenario

-# Evaluation of Game-Based Learning (GBL) using NITE Team 4 and Custom Realistic Scenario
+## Evaluation of Game-Based Learning (GBL) using NITE Team 4 and Custom Realistic Scenario

 This repository contains the dataset and methodology for evaluating Game-Based Learning (GBL) effectiveness using the **NITE Team 4** serious game alongside a custom realistic scenario designed for educational purposes.